| Living in the NeighborhoodLate-Summer/Early-Fall Lawn MaintenanceDon’t Panic! Residents will begin to see some changes in

 over seeded and fertilized for early fall growth.
 Residents should

+then see the desired green effect.
 Contemporary Landscapes inspected all trees in the neighborhood

 for evidence of bagworms and caterpillars.
 The problem was not as